 Subscribers refer to the entities who request and obtain certificates approved by the PublicCA.
 Their relationship with the certificate subject is shown in the table in section 1.3.3 of the CPS.
 Usage of different assurance level certificates is stipulated in section 1.4.1 of the CPS.
 Subscriber key pair generation shall comply with the regulations in section 6.1.1 of the CPS.
 Subscribers must independently possess and control the right and capability to the private key corresponding to the certificate.
 Subscribers themselves do not issue certificates to others.
 Subscribers shall protect the private key from unauthorized use or disclosure.
-Private keys may only be used for correct key usages (key usages are recorded in the certificate's extension field) such as digital signatures and key encryption.
+Private keys shall only be used for correct keyUsages (keyUsage is recorded in the certificate extension) such as digital signatures and key encryption.
 Subscribers must correctly use certificates according to the CP listed on the certificate.

-4.5.2 Relying Party Certificate Usage
+4.5.2 Relying Party Public Key and Certificate Usage